-The SVPP supports the following activities: primary prevention educational trainings to the general public; operation of hotlines; training programs for professionals; efforts to increase awareness in underserved communities, social norms marketing campaigns, special projects, and services to victims of sexual assault through contracted providers.
+The SVPP supports the following activities: primary prevention educational trainings to the general public; 24/7 operation of hotlines; training programs for professionals; efforts to increase awareness regarding the prevention of sexual violence in underserved communities, social norms marketing campaigns to end sexual violence; as well as special projects and services for victims of sexual assault through contracted providers.

 SASP provides funding for intervention, advocacy, accompaniment (e.g., accompanying victims to court, medical facilities, police departments, etc.), support services, and related assistance to:

 In 2003, the Florida legislature created the Sexual Battery Victims' Access to Services Act (F.S.
 794.055) and the Rape Crisis Program Trust Fund (F.S.
 794.056) in the Department of Health.

 The Act creates a $151 ($1.00 for the court) surcharge on offenders convicted of sexual battery and other offenses including many of the aggravated battery and battery offenses.
 The RCPTF was created to accept collected fines, fees, and other funds designated for rape crisis services.
 The Department contracts with FCASV to distribute the trust fund monies to rape crisis centers throughout Florida.
 64F-20.001 Distribution of Funds from the Rape Crisis Program Trust Fund.